apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

    string allocationKey = 1;
    // the node ID the container is assumed to be allocated to, this info is stored in scheduler cache. string nodeId = 2;
 }

+message ForgotAllocation {
+   // allocation key used to identify a container. string allocationKey = 1;
+}
 ```